Transport Layer Security: Session tickets

 When using session tickets, the TLS server stores its session-specific state in a session ticket and sends the session ticket to the TLS client for storing.
 The client resumes a TLS session by sending the session ticket to the server, and the server resumes the TLS session according to the session-specific state in the ticket.
 The session ticket is encrypted and authenticated by the server, and the server verifies its validity before using its contents.

 One particular weakness of this method with OpenSSL is that it always limits encryption and authentication security of the transmitted TLS session ticket to AES128-CBC-SHA256, no matter what other TLS parameters were negotiated for the actual TLS session.
 This means that the state information (the TLS session ticket) is not as well protected as the TLS session itself.
 Of particular concern is OpenSSL's storage of the keys in an application-wide context (SSL_CTX), i.e. for the life of the application, and not allowing for re-keying of the AES128-CBC-SHA256 TLS session tickets without resetting the application-wide OpenSSL context (which is uncommon, error-prone and often requires manual administrative intervention).

 TLS record

 This is the general format of all TLS records.

-Content type

-This field identifies the Record Layer Protocol Type contained in this record.

-Legacy version

-This field identifies the major and minor version of TLS prior to TLS 1.3 for the contained message.
-For a ClientHello message, this need not be the highest version supported by the client.
-For TLS 1.3 and later, this must to be set 0x0303 and application must send supported versions in an extra message extension block.

-Length

-The length of "protocol message(s)", "MAC" and "padding" fields combined (i.e. q−5), not to exceed 214 bytes (16 KiB).